 The 54 is however perhaps best known for an unfortunate saga in the story of Croydon’s new Tramlink system.
 It was inevitable that when trams started running there would be some changes to local buses.
 Many of the changes were sensible and predictable, others were pointless but harmless.
 A couple however were quite unexpected and unpopular.
 Easily the most controversial was the proposal for route 54, which for as long as anyone can remember had been the trunk route linking Woolwich, Lewisham, Beckenham and Croydon.
 In 1934 the actual route was Plumstead Common to Selsdon, but apart from losing those end sections and a few brief extensions at the Woolwich end, the route had survived completely unchanged until 2000 (apart from the Catford one way system, which has since been removed as far as buses are concerned).

 Now, the Tramlink network includes a branch that heads off from Croydon in vaguely the same direction that the 54 did, towards Elmers End and Beckenham.
 In order to remove any possibility of buses undermining Tramlink’s success, the 54 was withdrawn between Elmers End and central Croydon.
 Such cutbacks are not unusual, and admittedly the 54 was quite a long route by modern standards, but were it a purely bus change there would doubtless have been a substantial overlap between the 54 and its replacement at the Croydon end.
 However Tramlink terminates at Elmers End, so there is no such overlap.
-As a result, where passengers from places such as Bellingham enjoyed a direct service into Croydon, they are now deposited in the middle of nowhere, expected to walk some distance to catch a tram, and pay again for the privilege!
+As a result, where passengers from places such as Bellingham enjoyed a direct service into Croydon, they were now deposited in the middle of nowhere, expected to walk some distance to catch a tram, and pay again for the privilege!

 Moreover, Tramlink follows a substantially different route between Elmers End and Croydon, running via Addiscombe instead of Shirley Park.
 Bus route 289, the only other route along Long Lane between Elmers End and Ashburton Park, continues via Addiscombe into central Croydon.
 It would have made more sense to withdraw this, as very little would have been lost.